I'm sort of partial to this white twin headboard bench. It's been very popular on social media.

-I think this twin bed was given to me by my sister a few years ago.
+I think this twin bunk bed was given to me by my sister a few years ago.
 It’s been in my shed ever since.
-I drug it out over the Summer, but it got hot, and I got distracted.
-Last week I decided to get started on it.

-That meant I needed to cup up the foot board, so I used my reciprocating saw to do that.
+To do that meant I needed to cut up the foot board, so I used my reciprocating saw to do that.

 This is actually plan b.
 My initial piece ended up being too short.
 I’ll explain that in a minute.

 Pocket Hole Assembly for Bunk Bed Bench